Celtic Villages & Islands Overview

-Stretching out over 200 sq km, it's time to pull on the hiking boots and take a stroll around the stunning scenery of Wicklow National Park.
+It's time to pull on the hiking boots and take a stroll around the stunning scenery of Wicklow National Park, which stretches out over 200 sq km.
 The natural lakes and winding streams will delight nature enthusiasts, while travelling by foot will provide a unique perspective of the regional wildlife.
 In the evening, arrive in Dublin for a final night out on the town.

 Farewell the group after breakfast, then perhaps continue exploring Ireland's capital with a visit to the National Museum, Botanical Gardens or Guinness Storehouse.